JuliaPluto/HypertextLiteral.jl/docs/src/extend.md

 Generally, any custom component can be enhanced to work directly with this and similar libraries by implementing `show` for `"text/html"`.
-In this case, properly escaping concent is important.
+In this case, properly escaping content is important.

     struct Custom data::String end